grinntec/public.github.io/github-actions/terraform-to-azure-cicd/actions/detect-changed-tfvars-files/README.md

 # Detect Changed `.tfvars` Files GitHub Action

-This custom [composite GitHub Action](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) detects which `.tfvars` (Terraform variable) files have changed in your repository.
-It outputs a structured JSON array of changed files, making it easy to drive downstream CI/CD workflows such as targeted Terraform validation, formatting, or deployment.
+This composite GitHub Action detects which `.tfvars` (Terraform variable) files have changed in your repository—either in a pull request or a direct commit to your main branch.
+It outputs a structured JSON array of changed files, enabling downstream CI/CD workflows to run targeted validation, formatting, security scanning, or deployments per environment.

 ---

 ## Features

-- **Robust Change Detection**
+- **Robust Change Detection:**
-  - For Pull Requests (PRs) or feature branches, compares against the PR base (`main` or other) to find all changed `.tfvars` files.
+  - For Pull Requests (PRs) or feature branches, compares against the PR base branch (`main` or other) to find all changed `.tfvars` files.
-  - For direct commits to the default branch (e.g., `main`), compares the most recent commit to its parent to find changed `.tfvars` files.
+  - For direct commits to the default branch (typically `main`), compares the most recent commit to its parent for changes.
-- **Outputs JSON Arrays**
+- **Structured Output:**
-  - Outputs a `changed_tfvars` JSON array (empty if none), suitable for use in matrix or conditional jobs.
+  - Always emits a `changed_tfvars` JSON array, even if empty, for easy consumption in matrix or conditional jobs.
-- **Safe and Easy to Integrate**
+- **Safe for All Repo Layouts:**
-  - Handles shallow clones, missing files, and various repo layouts.
+  - Handles shallow clones, missing files, and monorepos with multiple environments.
-  - Can be used as a prerequisite for downstream targeted Terraform jobs.
+- **Traceable:**
+  - Prints debug information and always outputs a valid JSON array, making it easy to audit which files triggered downstream jobs.

 ---

 ## Usage

-Add a step to your workflow (or just use the [included workflow example](../../workflows/detect-changed-tfvars-files.yaml)):
+Add a step to your workflow (or use the [included workflow example](../../workflows/detect-changed-tfvars-files.yaml)):

 ```yaml
 jobs: